lerndevops/kubernetes/components/readme.md

 ### Container Runtime
 > A container runtime is software that executes containers and manages container images on a node.
 Today, the most widely known
 > container runtime is Docker, but there are other container runtimes in the ecosystem, such as rkt, containerd, and lxd

+## Kubectl
+> Kubernetes objects can be created, updated, and deleted by using the kubectl command-line tool along with an object configuration file written in YAML or JSON.